indeedeng/starfish/index.md

 ---
 <img src="{{ site.baseurl }}/images/indeed_OS_starfish_logo.png" style="max-width:125px;max-height:125px;clear:both;padding:10px;" class="center" />

 Starfish tells you which members of your organization contributed to open source projects on GitHub during a given period of time.
-Indeed developed this tool to help manage our [FOSS Contributor Fund](https://engineering.indeedblog.com/blog/2019/11/foss-fund-adopters/),a program to manage financial contributions to our open source dependencies (FOSS is Free and Open Source Software).
+Indeed developed this tool to help manage our [FOSS Contributor Fund](https://engineering.indeedblog.com/blog/2019/11/foss-fund-adopters/), a program to manage financial contributions to our open source dependencies (FOSS is Free and Open Source Software).
 Each month, the fund donates money to a different FOSS project.
 We use a democratic process to choose the recipient: any Indeed employee who contributed to open source projects during the previous month can vote.
 Starfish identifies our eligible voters.

 Starfish is open source software.
 We encourage you to use it for your own democratic FOSS contributor fund.
-Find it on [GitHub] (https://github.com/indeedeng/starfish).
+Find it on [GitHub](https://github.com/indeedeng/starfish).

 ## How Starfish Works